SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Pinkie is in disbelief.
 "Seriously?
 You have to pay for that?"

+Applebloom says, "We figured it'd be best to pay, you know, rather be safe than sorry."

 The room went silent as Pinkie looked around the room.
 "What about Mayor Mare, where is she?
 She has a pink mane."

 Sweetie Belle spoke up, "I think she doesn't have to pay because she dyes her mane gray."

-Pinkie bemoans, "That't not fair, I can't dye my entire coat!"
+Pinkie bemoans, "That't not fair, you know how hard it would be to dye my entire coat, mane, and tail!"

 Twilight ponders aloud, "I wonder if Shinning has to pay?
 He has a small pink star on his cutie mark."

 Moments later, he walked in the room, along with Cadence and Flurry Heart.

-Twilight asked, "Do you all have to pay the tax too?"
+Twilight asks, "Do you all have to pay the tax too?"

-Cadence answered, "Yes, it's nice to see you again."
+Cadence answers, "Yes, it's nice to see you again."

 Twilight and Cadence did their special dance.

 Pinkie says, "I can't believe this, the princesses of love and friendship have to pay a tax for having pink on them."

-Twilight just shrugged.
+Twilight just shrugs.
 "It's the law."

 Pinkie drops her head on the desk in disbelief.
 "Who's next, Celestia?"

-It was.
-Celestia came into the room as the whole room bowed in her presence.
+It was, in fact, Celestia.
+She came into the room as the whole room bowed in her presence.

 Pinkie's mouth hung open is shock.